Log in

 Training & timetables

 The main way clients access training is through our group zoom classes.
-We offer group zoom classes on Thursdays, Fridays and Saturdays.
-On some Sundays we offer one to one 20 minute zoom sessions and assessment virtual practice sessions.
-Please click on the timetable image to see a full sized PDF example timetable.
+We offer 15 minute group zoom classes currently on Wednesday, Thursdays and Friday evenings and regular 1:1 20 minute zoom sessions.

 We also have a training zone right here on the website for clients which contains a mixture of written & video training resources for clients to work through in their own time.